elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management.md

 url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
 score: -1.0
 related_article1:
-    id: 159962
+    id: 160464
-    title: What are the advantages and disadvantages of digital versus traditional note-making methods?
+    title: >-
+        What techniques can be used to overcome presentation anxiety and engage the audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-advantages-and-disadvantages-of-digital-versus-traditional-notemaking-methods
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
 related_article2:
-    id: 160281
+    id: 159973
-    title: How can students effectively communicate within the university system to enhance their academic experience?
+    title: >-
+        What factors influence academic performance, and how can setting academic goals improve it?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-communicate-within-the-university-system-to-enhance-their-academic-experience
+    url: /learn/education-studies/questions/what-factors-influence-academic-performance-and-how-can-setting-academic-goals-improve-it
 related_article3:
-    id: 160357
+    id: 160467
+    title: >-
-    title: What techniques can be used for effective information retrieval, and how can sources be evaluated?
+        What strategies can be employed for effective exam preparation, and how do practice exams aid in this process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-sources-be-evaluated
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-effective-exam-preparation-and-how-do-practice-exams-aid-in-this-process
 related_article4:
-    id: 160458
+    id: 160154
-    title: What are common barriers to critical thinking, and how can they be overcome?
+    title: >-
+        What techniques can be used for effective information retrieval, and how can students evaluate sources?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/what-techniques-can-be-used-for-effective-information-retrieval-and-how-can-students-evaluate-sources
 related_article5:
-    id: 160074
+    id: 159978
-    title: What types of student support services are available, and how can students access them effectively?
+    title: >-
+        What challenges might students face when transitioning from secondary to tertiary education, and how can they overcome them?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-types-of-student-support-services-are-available-and-how-can-students-access-them-effectively
+    url: /learn/education-studies/questions/what-challenges-might-students-face-when-transitioning-from-secondary-to-tertiary-education-and-how-can-they-overcome-them
 ---

 &nbsp;